Velprathap89/codingsparkles-website/content/blog/Pokemon/index.md

     }
 ```

-* *classes* - Class name instance to apply the styles to Material UI components

-* *showDialog* - Decides to show/hide the dialog
+* *showDialog* - Decides to show/hide the dialog.

-* *tabIndex* - Maintains the active tab index value of the Tab component
+* *tabIndex* - Maintains the active tab index value of the Tab component.

-* *selectedPokemon* - Maintains the selected Pokemon details while displaying the its details in dialog
+* *selectedPokemon* - Maintains the selected Pokemon details while displaying its details in dialog.

-* *pokemonData* - Maintains the active page Pokemon data
+* *pokemonData* - Maintains the active page Pokemon data.

 * *requestUrl* - Maintains the active page request url as well as previous and next page request url.